junxit/us-congress-bills-110/metadata.md

 - 2008-09-24 — Introduced in House
 - 2008-09-24 — Introduced in House
 - 2008-09-24 — Referred to the House Committee on Energy and Commerce.
+- 2008-09-27 — Amendment (A001) offered by Mr. Pallone. (consideration: CR H10228-10229; text: CR H10228-10229)
+- 2008-09-27 — Amendment (A002) offered by Mr. Pallone.
+- 2008-09-27 — Amendment agreed to by House: On agreeing to the Pallone amendment (A001) Agreed to without objection.
+- 2008-09-27 — Amendment agreed to by House: On agreeing to the Pallone amendment (A002) Agreed to without objection.
+- 2008-09-27 — Committee on Energy and Commerce discharged.
+- 2008-09-27 — Committee on Energy and Commerce discharged.
+- 2008-09-27 — Considered by unanimous consent. (consideration: CR H10228-10229; text of measure as introduced: CR H10228)
+- 2008-09-27 — House amendment agreed to: On agreeing to the Pallone amendment (A001) Agreed to without objection.
+- 2008-09-27 — House amendment agreed to: On agreeing to the Pallone amendment (A002) Agreed to without objection.
+- 2008-09-27 — House amendment offered
+- 2008-09-27 — House amendment offered
+- 2008-09-27 — House amendment offered/reported by : Amendment (A001) offered by Mr. Pallone.(consideration: CR H10228-10229; text: CR H10228-10229)
+- 2008-09-27 — House amendment offered/reported by : Amendment (A002) offered by Mr. Pallone.
+- 2008-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-27 — Mr. Pallone asked unanimous consent to discharge from committee and consider.
+- 2008-09-27 — On agreeing to the Pallone amendment (A001) Agreed to without objection.
+- 2008-09-27 — On agreeing to the Pallone amendment (A002) Agreed to without objection.
+- 2008-09-27 — On agreeing to the resolution Agreed to without objection.
+- 2008-09-27 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.